 Diabetic Retinopathy: Controlling Your Risk Factors

 Diabetic retinopathy occurs when diabetes harms blood vessels in the rear of the eye.
 This can lead to vision loss.
-Help reduce your risk of vision loss by taking care of your health.
+You can help reduce your risk of vision loss by taking care of your health.
 Managing your diabetes and other health problems can make diabetic retinopathy less likely.

 Manage Your Diabetes

 You can help protect your vision.
-To do this, keep your blood sugar level in a healthy range.
-Check your blood sugar often.
-Follow your diabetes management plan.
-Work closely with your health care providers.
-This includes your endocrinologist (diabetes doctor).
+To do this, keep your blood sugar level in a healthy range, check your blood sugar often, follow your diabetes management plan, and work closely with your health care providers.
+This includes your endocrinologist (a doctor who specializes in diabetes), primary care provider, or any other provider who helps to manage your diabetes.
 He or she can help if you are having trouble keeping your blood sugar in range.

 Control Your Risk Factors